-This is a glossary of theology terms, with the exception of the terms present on the cults, heresies, and disagreements page.
+This is a glossary of theology terms beyond the terms present outside cults, heresies, and disagreements or Christian philosophy.

 Bibliology – The systematic theology branch that addresses the Bible